 The Cliffs don’t feel like they are 300 to 700 feet above sea level but look for the birds, they are minuscule.
 (According to some websites, the Cliffs are the second most popular destination in Ireland.)

-After getting our fill of the Cliffs, we headed down into the Village of Doolin and parked at the public parking down near the pier.
+After getting our fill of the Cliffs of Moher Ireland, we headed down into the Village of Doolin and parked at the public parking down near the pier.
 We then wandered around Doolin Point.
 The Point offers another view of the Cliffs, as well as spectacular sunsets (not that day though), and of the Aran Islands.

 Margaret showed us to our bedroom and we got somewhat settled in.
 Then we headed for a walk across the road to Stonecutter’s Kitchen for an early supper.
 None of us slept on the plane, so we had been awake for about 36 hours.
-After a bit to eat, we headed back to the B&B, finished unpacking, and then fell into bed.
+After a bit to eat, we headed back to the B&B, finished unpacking, talked about the Cliffs of Moher Ireland, and then fell into bed.
 Had to get some sleep so we could set out for ruined stone churches, ancient tombs, and the Burren on Day 3.